matttm/battleship-rs/README.md

 ## Description

 A two-player recreation of the classic tabletop game written in Rust.

-As of 9/12/25, this reposiitory includes an initial version of a game server, using the websocket protocol.
+There are two seperate binaries--one for the client and one for the backend.

 ## Getting Started